Dharaneesh-learn/Dharaneesh-Engineering-Projects/shelfmate-app/README.md

 ShelfMate is a Flutter-based Android application designed to help users track nutrition intake and manage food expiry efficiently.

 **Background**
-- "This started as a personal-use hobby project, but I've decided to open-source it—hope someone else finds it useful!"
+- "This started as a personal-use hobby project, but I've decided to open-source it; hope someone else finds it useful!"
 ---

 ## Features